OpenApoc/Conceptis/README.md

 # Conceptis
-Conceptis - is webpage analog for future interfaces and concepts for OpenApoc and X-Com Apocalypse
+Conceptis - is webpage analog of X-Com Apocalypse for future interfaces and concepts in OpenApoc and mods use

+Its planned in PHP + MYSQL